Summary in English

 - The construction works on the infrastructure started in January, 2017, and were finished at the end of the 2019.

-- The operation of the trams is planned to begin in Spring 2020.
+- The operation of the trams is planned to begin in the second half of 2020.

 Would you like to contact us for more information in English?